mkkellogg/GaussianSplats3D/README.md

 | Parameter | Purpose
 | --- | ---
 | `splatAlphaRemovalThreshold` | Tells `loadFile()` to ignore any splats with an alpha less than the specified value (valid range: 0 - 255).
 Defaults to `1`.
-| `halfPrecisionCovariancesOnGPU` |  Tells the viewer to use 16-bit floating point values for each element of a splat's 3D covariance matrix, instead of 32-bit.
-Defaults to `true`.
 | `showLoadingSpinner` | Displays a loading spinner while the scene is loading.
 Defaults to `true`.
 | `position` | Position of the scene, acts as an offset from its default position.
 Defaults to `[0, 0, 0]`.
 | `rotation` | Rotation of the scene represented as a quaternion, defaults to `[0, 0, 0, 1]` (identity quaternion).